AbdulkadirOzel/github-page-baysanlab/projects/index.md

 # {% include icon.html icon="fa-solid fa-laptop-code" %}Projects

 Our ongoing projects are shown in here.
-You can learn details about our projects from below to deeply understand our laboratory efforts.
+You can learn details about our projects to deeply understand our laboratory efforts.

 ---